Sathwika0237/Big-data/README.md

 # Big-data

-This is a repo for learning purpose
+This is a repo for learning purpose.